Jacob Meyers Player Props: Astros vs. Pirates

 Jacob Meyers At The Plate

-- Meyers has gotten at least one hit twice this year in seven games, including one multi-hit game.
+- Meyers has gotten at least one hit twice this season in eight games, including one multi-hit game.

-- In seven games played this season, he has not hit a home run.
+- In eight games played this season, he has not gone deep.

 - Meyers has not driven in a run this year.